kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ## Account Listeners

-Your Unity game can respond to payments, balance changes and account creation using listeners.

-### Listening to Payments
+### Listening to payments

-Ongoing payments in Kin, from or to an account, can be observed with a payment listener:
+Ongoing payments in Kin, from or to an account, can be observed, by adding payment listener:

 ```csharp
 account.AddPaymentListener( this );